top of page

 Why Pausing Feels Difficult

-Yet within the pause lies a gift: the chance to listen, to soften, to prepare.
+Yet within the pause lies a gift: the chance to listen, to soften, and to prepare.

 Reframing Boredom as a Signal